live-miner/live-miner.github.io/README.txt

 ~~~~~~

 While `binary.iso` can be written to a CD and booted without any further
-chances, you will have to do your configuration at the boot menu.
+changes, you will have to do your configuration at the boot menu.
 To do so,
 press the Tab key during the 5-second boot countdown, and then append boot
 parameters to the list that appears.
 Press Enter to actually boot.